-In our MMS mission prototype, for example, the analysis components use the priority-banded connection policy to ensure that end-to-end priority is preserved between the gizmo components and the comm components.
-This prioritization scheme gives precedence first to operational modes and then to importance, which yields a design where separate priority-bands are defined for each mode.
+In our MMS mission prototype, for example, the analysis components use priority-banded connections to ensure that endto-end priority is preserved between the gizmo components and the comm components.
+This prioritization scheme (i.e., giving precedence first to operational modes and then to importance) yields a design where separate priority-bands are defined for each mode.
 Within each priority-band, priorities are assigned to analysis components based on their relative importance.
 For the analysis components to make invocations on the comm component at the right priority, the comm component must create thread pools with sufficient number of priority lanes.
 The comm components must also communicate the existence and availability of these lanes.
-Failure to configure the right set of options at both the analysis and comm components will handle requests at the wrong priority, potentially causing priority inversion, or worse, failing at the client side.
+Failure to configure the right set of options at both the analysis and comm components will cause requests to be handled at the wrong priority, potentially causing priority inversion, or worse, failing at the client side.